 Welcome to LittleSugarSnaps.
 My place for sharing enticing and easy sweet and savoury recipes with a side helping of cocktails.

-I grew up in Nottinghamshire, spending every minute of my free time either pestering my Mum for permission to bake (again) or working in my Dad’s supermarket.
+I grew up in Nottinghamshire, in the East Midlands, spending every minute of my free time either pestering my Mum for permission to bake (again) or working in my dad’s supermarket, just over the border of neighbouring Derbyshire.

 My favourite job was serving fruit and vegetables to customers – back in the days before self-service and plastic took over.

-I guess my two childhood pass-times helped shape my future.
+I guess my two childhood pastimes helped shape my future.
 Food has been a big part of my life since before my memories begin.

+The silver lining of my accidental geographical displacement is that my interest in photography and food writing took shape whilst I was working as an economist in London.
 I’m not sure exactly when I started tinkering with recipes and coming up with my own creations but it pre-dates this blog significantly.
-It was only when my passion for food photography was ignited that I considered blogging.
+It was only when my passion for food photography was truly ignited that I considered blogging.

 Running LittleSugarSnaps has been a significant achievement for me.
 I’m a naturally shy person & I’ve never had an abundance of self-confidence in public.
-Sometimes getting my voice across can be a struggle, but on here I can talk about the things I love, in detail, with confidence.
-And the best part is that I don’t have to do this in public (worst possible nightmare).
+Sometimes getting my voice across can be a struggle.
+But on LittleSugarSnaps I can talk about the things I love – in detail and with confidence.
+And the best part is that I don’t have to do this in public.
+(Flashback central – oh the stress that presentations at work caused me – what if somebody asked me a question and my mind went blank?!)

 What you will find on LittleSugarSnaps